3 Labor scheduling tips for subcontractors

 • How does my labor scheduling strategy look into the coming months and years?

-Not only does subcontractor labor scheduling software allow you to streamline your planning process, it also helps to make smarter decisions in regards to your workforce.
+Not only does subcontractor labor scheduling software allow you to streamline your planning process, but it also helps make smarter decisions regarding your workforce.
 When allocating a team member to a project, tools like Bridgit Bench will filter your team by title and availability to help you ensure you’re allocating the right person for the required project role.

 2. Forecast project demand

 Labor scheduling for subcontractors is constantly shifting.
-Delays happen, work gets done ahead of schedule, and your team’s availability will need to shift accordingly.
-Understanding how these changes will impact the rest of your workforce strategy can help to reduce the amount of reactive planning your team does on a regular basis and help you stay ahead of future projects and potential scheduling issues.
+Delays happen, work gets done ahead of schedule, and your team’s availability must shift accordingly.
+Understanding how these changes will impact the rest of your workforce strategy can help reduce the amount of reactive planning your team does regularly and help you stay ahead of future projects and potential scheduling issues.

-Having the ability to forecast future project demands will also help to identify trends in your project pipeline and allow you to make informed recruitment strategies.
-Automated workforce management systems, like Bridgit Bench, provide game-changing insight into your workforce utilization rates into the coming months and years.
+The ability to forecast future project demands will also help identify trends in your project pipeline and allow you to make informed recruitment strategies.
+Automated workforce management systems, like Bridgit Bench, provide game-changing insight into your workforce utilization rates in the coming months and years.
 Notice that your utilization rate is pushing 100%?
-That likely means your team is spread too thin and you might need to bring on more team members.
-Utilization getting too low?
-Being able to identify the time period of the decline, and who is available to work can help inform which projects you pursue more aggressively.
+That likely means your team is spread too thin, and you might need to bring on more team members.
+Is utilization getting too low?
+Identifying the period of the decline and who is available to work can help inform which projects you pursue more aggressively.
 To learn more about forecasting with Bridgit Bench, check out this page

 3. Get your team involved

-Subcontractor workforce planning is more often than not the sole responsibility of a single member of the operations team.
-In the best case scenario, that usually means they’re maintaining a series of spreadsheets.
+Subcontractor workforce planning is, more often than not, the sole responsibility of a single member of the operations team.
+In the best-case scenario, that usually means maintaining a spreadsheet series.
 That isn’t to say that managing your workforce in a spreadsheet is impossible.
-However, due to lack of security and sharing capabilities (not to mention human error), spreadsheets can quickly stifle any collaborative efforts within your team.
-It’s easier to just do it yourself than to have to locate and fix any unwanted changes to the plan.
+However, due to a lack of security and sharing capabilities (not to mention human error), spreadsheets can quickly stifle any collaborative efforts within your team.
+It’s easier to do it yourself than to have to locate and fix any unwanted changes to the plan.

 Automated workforce planning tools can help to bridge the gap between departments and break down siloed information.
-Bridgit Bench has system and custom permission groups that allow you to control the level of transparency regarding your workforce plans.
-By granting view-only access to the software, your team can stay up to date with the workforce strategy without risking unwanted errors.
+Bridgit Bench has a system and custom permission groups that allow you to control transparency regarding your workforce plans.
+By granting view-only access to the software, your team can stay updated with the workforce strategy without risking unwanted errors.

 Get more out of your workforce data